Sarah Macdonald (journalist)

-Sarah Macdonald (born 1966) is an Australian journalist, author and radio presenter, and has been associated with several ABC radio programs, including Triple J and Radio National.
+Sarah Macdonald (born 1966) is an Australian journalist, author and former radio presenter, and has been associated with several ABC radio programs, including Triple J, ABC Radio Sydney and Radio National.
 She is also known for her book Holy Cow!
 An Indian Adventure.

 Early life and education

-Macdonald was born in Crown Street, Surry Hills, an inner-city suburb of Sydney, in 1966.
+Macdonald was born at Crown Street Women's Hospital, Sydney in 1966.

 She studied psychology at university, before engaging in extensive travel.

 Career

 After completing a cadetship at ABC NewsRadio, Macdonald worked as Triple J's political correspondent in Canberra, later hosting its morning show.
 She worked on television programs such as Recovery (on air 1996–2000), Race Around the World (1997–1998) and Two Shot.

 In 2000, Macdonald left Triple J to live in New Delhi, India, with her husband (ABC foreign correspondent Jonathan Harley) and wrote her first book, Holy Cow!
 An Indian Adventure (published 2002), which proved to be a best-seller, selling 75,000 copies.

-From 2005 Macdonald took over from Julie McCrossin as presenter of breakfast radio on 702 ABC in (now ABC Radio Sydney), for a few months in late 2005.
+From 2005 Macdonald took over from Julie McCrossin as presenter of breakfast radio on ABC Radio Sydney, for a few months in late 2005.

 She has also written for numerous publications, and created and presented the Weekend Nightlife Show.

 From August 2016 to December 2018 Mcdonald co-presented a podcast, The Full Catastrophe, with author Rebecca Huntley, in which numerous people tell their own stories, including Larissa Behrendt, Frank Moorhouse, Jane Caro, and Susan Carland.
 She co-presented an event called "The Full Catastrophe" at the Wheeler Centre in Melbourne with Huntley in June 2018, with guests Maxine McKew, Sami Shah, Libbi Gorr, and Giselle Au-Nhien Nguyen.